Become a Bike Education Instructor

 Bonus points if you have:

-• Led children or youth programs in the past for cycling or other activities.
+• Led education programs in the past for children or adults.

 • Basic bike maintenance knowledge or professional experience.

-• A BC driver's licence and feel comfortable driving a full-size cargo van.
+• A driver's licence valid in B.C and feel comfortable driving a full-size cargo van.

 You'll also need: